 18ct Yellow Gold

-The Monumental Arc ring is taken from Delirium, the third series of Story V: The Man Who Knows Everything.
 As loyal followers of Hannah’s design career will agree, she has long been obsessed with sculpture and geometry, creating timeless pieces that are as beautiful off the body as on.
-This ring is testament to this obsession.
-Harmonious in it’s balance and perfectly smooth in its sculptural shaping, it’s sensual curves are a pleasure to wear and feel.
+This ring is testament to this obsession – a fine example of her singular aesthetic.

 Solid 18 Carat Yellow Gold.

 The Monumental Arc Ring is made from approximately 44 grams of 18 carat gold.
 Each ring is handmade in our London workshops.

 Top Length (from tip of wing to wing) 30mm,

 Widest point 25mm Highest Point above finger approx 10 mm,